DDT5/snip1155-reference-impl/README.md

 SNIP1155 Reference Implementation: Private Multitokens  <!-- omit in toc -->
 ==============

-This repository contains the [SNIP1155 Standard Specifications](#base-specifications) and the standard reference implementation.
+This repository contains the [SNIP1155 Standard Specifications](#base-specifications) and the [SNIP1155 standard reference implementation](https://github.com/DDT5/snip1155-reference-impl/)

 Message schemas presented in this specification document are simplified for readability and in order to illustrate functionality.
 Developers who need detailed API should rely on the [canonical schemas](https://github.com/DDT5/snip1155-reference-impl/tree/master/schema).
 If there are any discrepancies, the canonical schemas should be used.